vvmruder/pyramid_georest/README.rst

 Usage in a special geomapfish web app
 -------------------------------------

-Please refer to the original `Documentation <http://docs.camptocamp.net/c2cgeoportal/1.5/>`_ of geomapfish to learn more about this package.
+Please refer to the original http://docs.camptocamp.net/c2cgeoportal/1.5/> of geomapfish to learn more about this package.

 TODO